 Why we should be aware?
 Very often, the unprofessional organization behind such trip in the mountains stays unnoticed – if the weather is nice, we’re all friends, laughing together, etc. In another occasion, it’s possible, that we get a feeling of discontent, because of the discomfort we experience, but we don’t see it’s connected to the work of the person leading at the front.
 In worst case scenario, we can witness or be a victim in an accident, caused by unprofessional guiding.

 What can we offer?

 If you want to go cycling, hiking, climbing, ski touring or snowshoeing in the mountains of Bulgaria and consider hiring a mountain guide/leader, all the assistance in route planning, accommodation and transportation arrangements we may offer you through this website is for free.
-A certified mountain leader can be contracted for a certain trip and paid on a daily basis.
+A certified mountain guide can be contracted for a certain trip and paid on a daily basis.
 Depending on the activity, route and the group size taxes vary between 65-115 EUR per day for the whole party not including the personal expenses of the mountain guide like transport, food and accommodation.
 Please check our Rates and also the Reviews about the services our members provide.
 Such a scheme of organizing your trip may sound a bit more complicated on a first sight, but actually it saves you money.
 Please take a look at the Bulgarian Mountain Guides Profiles section or use the contact form to email us for discussing your plans or any further information.